flaxton/greenvillechorale-google-workspace/README.md

 Because attaching a large file may be rejected by the sending or receiving email system.

-Linking to a file avoids that issue ;-)
+Linking to a file avoids that issue 👍

+Instead of including the file, possibly exceeding the size limit, you are just including a link to it.
+The recipient clicks the link to view/download the file.

 To do this:
 * Go to gmail.com in Google Chrome.